astorDev/fluenv/asp-net-core/article.md

 # DOTNET_ prefixed variables take precedence
 ```

-Of course the `IConfiguration` is not limited to environment variables. `appsettings.json` also can provide us with configuration values, so let's set a guitar there too:
+Of course, the `IConfiguration` is not limited to environment variables. `appsettings.json` also can provide us with configuration values, so let's set a guitar there too:

 ```json
 {